VasuPatel001/Heart_Diesase_Prediction/README.md

 - [xgboost](https://xgboost.readthedocs.io/en/latest/build.html)

 I also reccommend to install Anaconda, a pre-packaged Python distribution that contains all of the necessary libraries and software for this project which also include jupyter notebook to run and execute [IPython Notebook](https://ipython.org/notebook.html).

+## Code
+Actual code to get started with the project is provided in two files one is in `heart-disease-classification.ipynb`.